-Cadmus can be used for a range of written assessment types like essays, literature reviews, lab reports and take home exams.
+Cadmus can be used for a range of written assessment types like essays, literature reviews, lab reports and take home exams, with support for inserting equations using LaTeX.
 Staff can easily create scaffolded assessment experiences that guide students through authentic learning processes, using Cadmus functionality like checklists and resources.
 For more formative assessment designs, students can submit Drafts through Cadmus.
 This allows staff to easily provide feedback and create more opportunities to support student learning.

 Access and licensing